yiremorlans/my-tkdb/constants/dialogue/reference.md

 But, in reality, it is hinted that Towa could have a much darker personality.
 This aspect of him is shown on several occasions: very often he stops smiling and his eyes become thinner, but not only that, his voice also becomes deeper, the sky becomes cloudier and lightning and rain fall.
 An example would be when, in the princess castle at the bottom of the sea, Towa gets colder when a turtle tries to stop him from leaving the room.
 Another example is when Ren treats Haru badly or when he talks to Edward.

 Edward observes with amazement that he didn't expect Towa become attached "to such small weak creatures".
 In Episode 10: Tea With A Twist Of Murder, Edward comments to Towa that his real face is more "charming".

+Author note: Towa is a physical touch person with Kaito.
+Apart from hanging out and practicing dancing together, they hug and lean on each other a lot.

 Background
 Not much is known about Towa's history, except that he is a second-year student at Darkwick Academy, and a ghoul who is a member of the Jabberwock House.
 According to Edward, Towa in his first year was very different;